sobocanv/semantic-text-simplification/README.md

 Desired output: "The committee decided to pospone the meeting, because of the forecast bad weather."

-In this case, the tool:
+In this case, the tool would:
-* Removes the more formal phrase "was predicated on" and replaces it with "because of."
+* Remove the more formal phrase "was predicated on" and replaces it with "because of."
-* Changes "inclement" to "bad," a simpler, more common word.
+* Change "inclement" to "bad," a simpler, more common word.

 ### Example 2